open/close all folders

 - Limited Wardrobe: Mostly a brown suit, although it could change color.

 - Put on a Bus: Subverted.
 He was mentioned to have been fired by the Supervisor in a chapter, although by the next he seemed to be in the organization again.
+Conversely, when he did disappear from the series, he did it without any indication.

 - Running Gag: Every time he appeared, he would announce from another room that he had finally found Mortadelo and Filemón, though giving an ambiguous clue about where had they run away to.
 This would be followed by the Supervisor making a believable assumption about it, only for Bestiájez to enter the room dragging them behind him and revealing he meant a much, much far away place (as in other countries or even planets).
 This gag was inherited by Bestiájez's sucessors.